Helping-Hand-LLC/staft/README.md

     - org_id is not valid mongoose ObjectId
     - organization does not exist
     - worker does not have manager level access
+    - database connection errors
+    - location is not valid mongoose ObjectId

 - `PUT /organizations/:org_id/events:event_id`